 At The Grove, we feel it is just as important to support our parents and families as it is to support and nurture our students.
 Our pastoral team is available to give advice on approaches that might help your child and your family.
 The team can put you in contact with relevant specialists and specific services as required and will co-ordinate and liaise with staff teams on your behalf.

-A fortnightly newsletter home provides parents and carers with information on what is happening within the provision and up-and-coming events.
+A half termly newsletter home provides parents and carers with information on what is happening within the provision and up-and-coming events.
 Parent and carer training is also available throughout the year.

 We regularly seek to gain the views and needs of families, but if there is something you feel we could do better, we welcome your ideas and suggestions.